yashsriram/bussbus/README.md

 - The departures are not automatically updated.
 A sync button on the bottom shows how long ago was the last sync.
 Press that button to sync again.
 - Similarly remove stops when not needed.
 - No login required.
+- If a stop's departures can not be fetched, its id might be wrong.
+Try removing and adding it again.

 ## demonstration